 This chapter includes a submission to TRO, which describes a system that finds a goal door on a single floor of a single building.
-I was responsible for the following technical sections: Section 1.2.3, Section 1.3.1, Section 1.3.2, Section 1.3.3, and Section 1.3.4.
-Thomas Ilyevsky was responsible for the following technical section: Section 1.3.5.
+I was responsible for the following technical section: Section 1.3.5.
+Jared Johansen was responsible for the following technical sections: Section 1.2.3, Section 1.3.1, Section 1.3.2, Section 1.3.3, and Section 1.3.4.

 We worked on the comparison experiments in Section 1.6 together.
-I worked on the system we used to collect the dataset; we both worked on collecting and annotating the data.
-We both worked on the code that loaded and trained the system; Thomas Ilyevsky trained the models and computed the simulated validation results.
-We both worked on the system that ran the live experiments; I ran the experiments and computed the test results.
+Jared Johansen worked on the system we used to collect the dataset; we both worked on collecting and annotating the data.
+We both worked on the code that loaded and trained the system; I trained the models and computed the simulated validation results.
+We both worked on the system that ran the live experiments; Jared Johansen ran the experiments and computed the test results.